-In this activity, students will learn about the triple bottom line (also known as the "3 E's") of sustainability: environment, (social) equity and economy.
+In this activity, students will learn about the triple bottom line (also known as the "3 E's") of sustainability.
 They will be responsible for applying this information to an analysis of automobiles to gauge sustainability and to generate discussion about responsible vehicle purchase and ownership.